Sleeps 4 | Friday Changeover | Pets - See Property Inventory | VE 4 Star Gold Award

 Built all on one level, you enter into the sitting dining room with contemporary furnishings, bright sunny windows and as a focal point, a cheery log burning stove.

-The kitchen is modern and well planned, having everything you need to prepare hearty dinners or light lunches
+The kitchen is compact, and thoughtfully equipped having everything you need to prepare hearty dinners or light lunches, along with the delightful Breakfast and coffee suggestion box and Welcome tray that Angela leaves for her guests.

-There are two bedrooms, one the master double and, perhaps more suited to children, there is also the compact twin.
+There are two bedrooms, one the master double elegantly furnished, the other a compact pretty twin perhaps more suited to children.
 The bathroom is fitted with bath, overhead shower, wc and basin.

 Outside the garden is a real delight, offering a perfect place to relax with mountain views and evening sun.